Reynolds Number Calculator

 Re < 2100.

 Turbulent flow definition is the opposite.
 It is dominated by inertial forces and is characterized by chaotic eddies, vortices, and other flow instabilities.
 Turbulent flow definition is usually employed when

 But what happens when

 2100 < Re < 3000?
 In this situation, the flow will begin to change from laminar to turbulent flow and then back to laminar flow.
-It is so-called intermittent or transitional flow.
-Therefore, the choice of laminar vs turbulent flow isn't always easy and possible.
+It is the so-called intermittent or transitional flow.
+Therefore, the choice of laminar vs. turbulent flow isn't always easy and possible.

 How to calculate Reynolds number? – Reynolds number equation